Rhabdomyosarcoma Pathology

 Risk-factor analysis based on a combination of staging and histology is the primary means for determining the appropriate course of chemotherapy.

 Additional chemotherapeutic agents, including doxorubicin, cisplatin, etoposide, ifosfamide, topotecan, and melphalan, have been tested in various combinations with and without the standard VAC protocol.
 However, none of these is superior to VAC alone.
 With high-dose chemotherapy with reconstitution of stem cells, high-risk patients with metastatic disease have a relapse-free survival rate of 19-44%.
-However, 1 comparison of this therapy to standard VAC chemotherapy with radiation therapy showed no significant survival advantage to stem cell reconstitution.
+However, one comparison of this therapy to standard VAC chemotherapy with radiation therapy showed no significant survival advantage to stem cell reconstitution.

 Radiation

+Radiation therapy helps achieve local control in patients with residual microscopic or gross disease following surgery and chemotherapy (i.e., clinical group II or III disease).
 The location and extent of disease after surgical management largely determine the doses for radiation treatment.
 In general, a margin of 2 cm around the tumor and involved nodes is the guideline for the treatment volume.

 Chemotherapy is typically administered for 2-3 months before the start of radiation therapy.
 Radiation treatment is then administered for approximately 5-6 weeks.
 The only exception to this rule involves patients with parameningeal disease and evidence of meningeal spread.
 In this circumstance, radiation is started at the time of diagnosis.
-During radiation treatment, doses of chemotherapy are altered to avoid the use of radiosensitizing agents (eg, dactinomycin, doxorubicin).
-Patients with encranial meningeal extension of parameningeal rhabdomyosarcoma should receive whole-brain irradiation in addition to radiotherapy of the primary tumor.
+During radiation treatment, doses of chemotherapy are altered to avoid the use of radiosensitizing agents (e.g., dactinomycin, doxorubicin).
+Patients with encranial meningeal extension of parameningeal RMS should receive whole-brain irradiation in addition to radiotherapy of the primary tumor.

 In general, irradiation is good for patients with evidence of gross or microscopic residual disease after resection.
 Patients in group I (complete resection) typically do well without irradiation.
 However, radiation therapy may be of some benefit in patients with alveolar histology, who may otherwise have a less favorable prognosis.